Discrete stress-energy tensor in the loop O(n) model: Correlation functions via fermions in continuum

 \subsection{Stress-energy tensor and energy density correlations}

 In the free fermion CFT framework, it is well-known (e.g., see~\cite[Sec.
-12.3 and 14.2.1]{Mu10}) that both the (holomorphic) stress-energy tensor~$T$ and the energy density field~$\varepsilon$ can be written in terms of~$\psi,\overline{\psi}$ as
+12.3 and 14.2.1]{Mus10}, note however that we use slightly different multiplicative normalization~(\ref{eq_f_fdag_explicit}) of fermions) that both the (holomorphic) stress-energy tensor~$T$ and the energy density field~$\varepsilon$ can be written in terms of~$\psi,\opsi$ as

 (as usual, the colons mean that some regularization is required in the former case).
 This motivates the following definition, which uses the language of solutions to Riemann-type boundary value problems developed in Section~\ref{sub:fermions-via-bvp} instead of the CFT terminology.